ARMmbed/mbed-os-5-docs/docs/api/rtos/events_tutorial.md

 // 0 words of storage remain

 queue.dispatch();  // free all pending events
-// all memory is free again (40 words) and in ten-word chunks
+// all memory is free again (40 words) and in 10-word chunks

 queue.call(func3, 1, 2, 3); // requires 13 words of storage (9+4), so allocation fails
 ```

-Forty words of storage are free but only for allocations of ten word or less.
+Forty words of storage are free but only for allocations of 10 words or fewer.
 The solution to this failure is to increase the size of your EventQueue.
 Having the proper sized EventQueue prevents you from running out of space for events in the future.

 ### More about events